njohnso6/nia_snakemake_class/03_reproducibility/A.md

 is highly recommended for the sake of reprodcibility, especially if you plan to share a pipeline.
 If one is available, it should generally be the first choice.

+Before using Singularity with Snakemake, you must have it in your path either in your environment or using `module load singularity`

+Don't forget to

 To use a singularity container simply add it to your rule:
 ```
 rule hisat2: